speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/reports/requirements/5_tech-stack.md

 ### Front-End
 HTML & CSS
-In order to maintain simplicity, any front-end development which may be required should be done in simple HTML/CSS Styling must stay consistent with Kukarella’s - if additional frameworks such as React are required, they may be added.
+In order to maintain simplicity, any front-end development which may be required should be done in simple HTML/CSS styling must stay consistent with Kukarella’s - if additional frameworks such as React are required, they may be added.
 Kukarella does not currently request a front-end, though did mention it may be an additional feature if time permits.
 ### Back-End
 Node.js & Typescript